 Phone or video call (Skype) sessions are also available.
-Please contact me for details and fee reductions may be possible for video / Internet sessions.
+Please contact me for details.

 Different rates apply if you are using private health insurance due to the additional administration required.
+Employee assistance programmes can also refer you to me.
 Please phone or email for details.

 Sessions are typically arranged weekly or fortnightly at times to suit you.

-It is normally good practice for your Clinical Psychologist to write you a brief summary of your assessment and planned therapy and copy this to your GP.
+It is normally good practice for your Clinical Psychologist to write you a brief summary of your assessment and planned therapy, primarily to inform your GP.
 If you are funding your assessment or therapy yourself, however, you have a choice about whether to receive this summary and who you would or would not like it to be sent to.
 Summary of assessment and update reports of this kind are included in the session costs and no additional charges apply.

 If you need a psychological report for a specific purpose, such as a Court or a tribunal, this would need to be discussed and additional charges would apply.